heyallnorahere/pancake/README.md

 #### Design details

+For a reference of how swerve modules commonly work, I at the CAD drawing for [REV's MAXSwerve module](https://revrobotics.com/rev-21-3005/).
+As a result, the module was loosely based off of this design.
+I also used their wheels in my design.

 The module uses two motors in coordination to orient and drive the wheel independently.
 The module is also fitted with a duty cycle encoder to measure the distance from the module's "default" position.
 This allows the motors to control the direction and magnitude of force which the module